An assessment of racial disparities in pretrial decision-making using misclassification models: Virginia Department of Criminal Justice Services Data

 The study uses pretrial data from admitted persons in Prince William County, Virginia between January 2016 and December 2019 to investigate risk factors for ``pretrial failure'', defined as reoffense before trial or failure to appear (FTA) for a trial date.
 These records were provided by the Virginia Department of Criminal Justice Services and were collected between January 1, 2016 and December 31, 2019.
 We are interested in risk factors associated with relapse into criminal behavior after admittance and before trial date, a concept known as recidivism \citep{desmarais2013risk}, as well as failure to appear for trial.
 In this dataset, however, we do not have records of criminal activity and FTA after the initial arrest.
 Instead, we have two sequential and imperfect measures of this behavior.
 First, the risk of pretrial failure is measured using the Virginia Pretrial Risk Assessment Instrument (VPRAI).
 This instrument uses factors such as current charge, criminal history, employment status, and drug use to assess an individual's likelihood of reoffense or FTA.
 Based on the VPRAI recommendation, a judge will make a final decision to release or detain an individual before their trial.
 We can view the judge's decision as another imperfect measure of an individual's propensity for pretrial failure, and this outcome is based on a first-stage outcome, the VPRAI recommendation.
 Previous work in the criminal justice and fairness literature suggests that risk instrument recommendations and judge decisions may be frequently misclassified, and that these misclassifications may depend on the race of the defendant \citep{angwin2016Propublica}.
 Thus, we expect misclassification of pretrial failure to be associated with defendant race.
 Our overall goal is to assess the severity and direction of this misclassification, while estimating the true association between risk factors and pretrial failure.

 In our analysis, we only include individuals with charge categories for which we could reconstruct the VPRAI recommendation, including non-violent misdemeanors, driving under the influence, violent misdemeanors, and firearm charges.
 We also only included individuals whose race was listed as either white or Black.
 After excluding all records with missing values in the responses and the covariates, we had a total of 1,990 records in our dataset.
-Of these, 259 individuals ($13.0\%$) received a ``detain'' VPRAI recommendation, but 1,038 defendants ($52.2\%$) were detained by the court ahead of their trial.
+Table \ref{demographics-table} displays defendant characteristics in this dataset.
+Of these records in our dataset, 259 individuals ($13.0\%$) received a ``detain'' VPRAI recommendation, but 1,038 defendants ($52.2\%$) were detained by the court ahead of their trial.
+There were 17 unique judicial officers responsible for presiding over the arraignment trials.